 I saw myself sitting in the crotch of this fig tree, starving to death because I couldn’t make up my mind which of the figs I would choose.
 I wanted each and every one of them, but choosing one meant losing all the rest, and, as I sat there, unable to decide, the figs began to wrinkle and go black, and, one by one, they plopped to the ground at my feet.

-But alas, it was exactly what I was looking for and the idea of a fig tree with millions of figs representing the million sides of a woman was perfect!
-Of course, in her madness, Plath thought if we chose one fig the others would die and obviously it doesn’t have to be this way.
+But alas, it was exactly what I was looking for and the idea of a fig tree with millions of figs representing the many sides of a woman was perfect!
+Of course, in her madness, Plath thought if we chose one fig the others would die, but we all know that it doesn’t have to be this way.
 What I want to explore with these stories/articles is being as many of these figs as possible at any point in our journey.
 It is easier said than done, I know this from personal experience, but it’s the journey towards being ‘one thing without the other parts dying’ that excites me.
-Nobody wants to be stuffed into one label, certainly not this lady.
+Nobody wants to be stuffed into one label.
+Certainly not this lady.

-The journey of a woman is not a simple one, but there are plenty of uncomplicated pleasures along the way.
-We not only honor being truthful about the challenges and struggles, we also celebrate a plethora of other simple things, passions and sides to our every day life that are important to us.
+The journey of a woman is not simple, but there are plenty of uncomplicated pleasures along the way.
+We not only honor being truthful about the challenges and struggles, we also celebrate the beauty of having a hobby, encouraging our talents and pouring passion into to our every day life.
 It’s all here.

 Thank you so much for visiting The Purple Fig.

-I have always gravitated towards strong, independent, intelligent, mouthy chicks.
-These are women with something to say, albeit not always deep and emotional, but with humour and meaning.
+I have always gravitated towards strong, independent, intelligent, mouthy ladies.
+These are women with something to say.
+It doesn’t always have to be deep and emotional, but usually there is humour and always meaning.
 They don’t take themselves too seriously.
 They don’t let men tell them what to do.
-Some of them are more reserved, a bit quieter, unassuming—the classier version of me—but who still say cock and refuse to be pushed around.
+Some of them are more reserved, a bit quieter, unassuming.
 None of them stand in the middle of a room with a megaphone and speak their mind just for the sake of hearing their own voice.
 And they aren’t afraid to ask the tough questions: Am I making a mistake?
 And say, I need help.
 They tell their stories the way they happened in reality—they talk about the part of them they don’t like very much.
 It’s not easy to do, but they do it because they are genuine.

 Not all women are so able to freely express their inner most struggles however.
 Caitlin Moran writes in “How To Be A Woman”: